A letter from Provost Randy Swearer

 Re-envisioning General Education

-I believe that one of our most exciting academic opportunities is in the area of general studies, particularly reframing the traditional dichotomy between professional education (and it emphasis on practical reasoning) and liberal learning.
-Last year this office collaborated with the Re-envisioning General Education Committee to bring to campus a number of luminaries on the forefront rethinking general education.
+I believe that one of our most exciting academic opportunities is in the area of general studies, particularly reframing the traditional dichotomy between professional education (and its emphasis on practical reasoning) and liberal learning.
+Between 2011 and 2013, this office formed the Re-envisioning General Education Committee and collaborated with it to bring to campus a number of luminaries on the forefront rethinking general education.
 These visits generated a new dialog across the colleges about possible futures for our general education program.
-We will continue to bring major thinkers to campus to augment and enrich our dialog about general studies.
-During the spring semester the Re-envisioning General Education Committee, with full support from this office, will design a process for generating a plan for a new or revised general education program.
-I encourage all of you to participate in this exciting process that directly impacts nearly half the undergraduate curriculum.
+Last year we moved from a rich conceptual dialog across the campus to actually designing a new general education program.
+The draft plan was unveiled in June.
+The plan is in my view the most powerful and innovative general education plan I have seen.
+It is distinctive, ambitious, bold, and integrative.
+The Provost’s Office will help guide the plan through faculty approvals in the fall and support pilot courses in the spring for a fall 2014 launch.

 The Academic Growth Plan